LocalPRO Leadership OS

 1:1 Consistency Standard

-Every leadership 1:1 should use the same rhythm so notes stay comparable over time.
+Every leadership 1:1 should use the same five-question rhythm so notes stay comparable over time.

-- Current Focus: the one or two outcomes that matter most before the next 1:1.
+• Priorities: the 2–3 outcomes that matter before the next meeting.

 Profile vs 1:1 vs Commitments

-- Archive 1:1 stores the five-question weekly conversation and history.
+• Archive 1:1 stores the five-question weekly conversation and creates history.

 Risk Language Standard